 What is AppleCare?

-AppleCare is a coverage plan on all new Apple devices purchased directly through Apple.
+AppleCare is a coverage plan for all new Apple devices purchased directly through Apple.
 Most new products from the company come with a one-year limited warranty and 90 days of free technical support.
 If you want more coverage than just a year, in case of an accident or malfunction, you will need to purchase extra AppleCare coverage to enjoy this luxury.

-AppleCare+ will cost you an additional $269 for 13-inch MacBook Pro and $379 for the current 15-inch model.
-If you decide to make this purchase, it will extend your warranty from 90 days to 3 years and you will also have access to free technical support for that length of time as well.
+AppleCare+ will cost you an additional $269 for the 13-inch MacBook Pro and $379 for the current 15-inch model.
+If you decide to make this purchase, it will extend your warranty from 90 days to 3 years, and you will also have access to free technical support for that length of time as well.

-Ultimately, AppleCare is a good coverage option but it just may not be for everyone due to the cost.
+Ultimately, AppleCare is a good coverage option, but it just may not be for everyone due to the cost.

 Do you have AppleCare on your MacBook Pro?
 What was your experience like with the coverage?About Jonathon Jachura